hrishikesh1990/freelancer_report/docs/5-how-to-hire-a-freelance-software-developer.md

 #### The process to find and hire referrals
 1. <u>Scan your network</u>: Firstly, you need to scan your network for industry experts.
 Immediately, make a list of the people whom you’ll be reaching out to.

 2. <u>Reach out proactively</u>: Do not hesitate to reach out to experts in your field.
-Try different channels like social media, email, phone, or even hop over to their office if possible.
+Try different channels like social media, email, or phone.

 3. <u>Prepare a brief JD</u>: You need to let them know exactly what you’re looking for in a developer.
 One way to do that would be to prepare a simple JD that you can hand out (or) attach in emails.
 Don’t go overboard with the details.

-4. <u>Offer monetary (or) non-monetary incentives</u>: To make it worth their time, you can also offer incentives.
+4. <u>Offer monetary (or) non-monetary incentives</u>: To make it worth their time, you can also incentivize them.
+Be judicious about this though.

 5. <u>Use LinkedIn</u>: LinkedIn is a great tool to keep track of the entire process and makes it really easy to start a professional conversation with a large audience.

 #### Pros:
 * High credibility of the source

-* Greater reliability of the freelancer
+* As a result, greater reliability of the freelancer

 * Gives you access to an evaluation of the developer’s performance under actual working conditions, which is invaluable